 ADH-1 is a small peptide molecule that selectively targets N-cadherin, a protein present on certain tumor cells and tumor blood vessels.
-Based on encouraging data from our preclinical studies, we initiated a clinical program with ADH-1 in combination with various chemotherapeutic agents.
-In October 2006, we initiated a Phase I study intended to define the dose limiting toxicities and maximum tolerated dose of ADH-1 in combination with three separate chemotherapies: ADH-1 + docetaxel (Taxotere®), ADH-1 + carboplatin (a generically available agent), and ADH-1 + capecitabine (Xeloda®).
-In April 2008, we completed patient enrollment in this Phase I ADH-1 combination study.
-While some clinical responses have been noted, a number of patients remain on study and we are in the process of evaluating the full dataset.
-The Phase I study combining systemic ADH-1 in combination with regionally-infused melphalan for the treatment of melanoma is being expanded to include eight clinical centers and accrue up to 56 patients.
-Currently, we have enrolled 33 patients in this melanoma study.
+We have completed our single agent Phase I and Phase II studies for ADH-1 and based on encouraging data from our preclinical combination studies, we have initiated a clinical program with ADH-1 in combination with various chemotherapeutic agents.
+In October 2006, we initiated a Phase I study intended to define the dose limiting toxicities and MTD of ADH-1 in combination with three separate chemotherapies: ADH-1 + docetaxel (Taxotere®), ADH-1 + carboplatin (a generically available agent), and ADH-1 + capecitabine (Xeloda®).
+In April 2008, we completed patient enrollment and we are in the process of evaluating the full dataset.
+Our Phase I study combining systemic ADH-1 in combination with regionally-infused melphalan for the treatment of melanoma has been expanded into a Phase II study to include up to eight clinical centers and accrue up to 56 patients.
+Currently, we have enrolled 37 patients in this melanoma study and expect to complete patient enrollment in the second half of 2008.
+We incurred \$3.1 million of internal and external expense for ADH-1 during the six months ended June 30, 2008.